DTForce/kube-secret-editor/README.md

 Usage:

-    $> KUBE_EDITOR=/path/to/kube-secret-editor.py kubectl edit secret my-secret
+    $ KUBE_EDITOR=/path/to/kube-secret-editor.py kubectl edit secret my-secret

 The script will:
 - decode the secret values coming from k8s
 - call $EDITOR
 - encode the values back

-I have a handy shell alias to use it:

-    alias kedit-secret="KUBE_EDITOR=kube-secret-editor kubectl edit secret"
+## Setup a kubectl plugin

+Edit `kubectl-edit_secret` file and set \_DIR\_ to a directory, where you put the python script.

+Copy the file to `/usr/local/bin`:

+    # cp kubectl-edit_secret /usr/local/bin

+Now you can run

+    $ kubectl edit-secret my-secret